baosystems/dhis2-centos/README.md

 ```

 If you get an error about settings, make sure you have the latest versions of both Vagrant (2.0 or higher) and VirtualBox (5.2 or higher) installed.

-# Change DHIS2 Version

-If you do not wish to use the version of DHIS2 installed, open `Vagrantfile`, edit the line containing `ansible.extra_vars`, specify the version you want, save the file, and then proceed with provisioning.